astro-prog/Chatbot/README.md

 ⚙️ Customize Your Bot

 You can add or update responses in `chatdataset.js`.
-Here’s how:
+Here’s how;

 javascript
 {